 The City of Moreno Valley is required by law to have a detailed Citizen Participation Plan which contains the City's policies and procedures for public involvement in the Consolidated Plan process and the use of Federal grant funds.
 The Moreno Valley Citizen Participation Plan was developed as required under 24CFR Part 91 and Part 8.
 HUD regulations require that cities consult with public and private community-based non-profit organizations to obtain input on the housing and non-housing needs of low and moderate income and homeless members of the community.

-During the Action Plan process, the City took an aggressive approach to ensure and encourage citizen participation.
-The City went beyond the measures outlined in its Citizen Participation Plan to encourage participation.
-Outreach efforts were made toward the forming of this Action Plan.
-The City hosted two (2) public meetings and three (3) public hearings for a total of five (5) meetings compared to the three (3) hosted in a standard year.
-All citizen participation was accomplished through meetings, published public notices and on-line announcements.
-The City invited residents, non-profit organizations and surrounding jurisdictions to solicit input on community needs.
+Citizen Participation Plan as amended by the CARES Act